lih/BHR/curly/doc/getting-started.md

   - GMP (GNU Multi-Precision) because it's a Haskell program that makes calculations with large numbers
   - The GNU C Library (glibc), because what doesn't depend on it ?

-First steps with the `curly` compiler
+First steps with the Curly compiler
 ====================================

 I hope the previous steps went well.
 If they did, you should now be able to run Curly, and it should be in your PATH as well.
-You can test it by running `curly --help`, which should present you with a screen like the following
+You can test it by running `curly --help`{.terminal}, which should present you with a screen like the following

     Usage: curly OPTION...